oklen/SD-Net/README.md

-# This is source code for our paper
+# This is the official code for our paper
+## Code will be released after paper accpected.